3 Benefits of Oyster Shells for Chickens

 The simple answer to this question is as much as they need.

-Layer feed has a good amount of calcium in it and for some chickens that will give them plenty.
+Layer feed has a good amount of calcium, and for some chickens, that will give them plenty.
 But for others, they’ll need extra.

-You should be able to find flaked oyster shell at your local feed store, but if not, they even sell oyster shell on Amazon.
+You should be able to find flaked oyster shells at your local feed store, but if not, they even sell oyster shells on Amazon.

 You may have heard about other chicken owners feeding their own eggshells back to their hens.
 There are both negative and positives about doing so.